WarioWare: Get It Together! brings wacky microgames to Nintendo Switch

 It's unclear how the game will take advantage of the Joy-Con, however, or if it will opt for more traditional controls considering the Nintendo Switch Lite doesn't have detachable controllers.

 In a change from previous titles, you'll take control of onscreen characters such as Wario and the game's other zany cast.
-It suggests that the game will rely on traditional inputs, which might take some of the charm out of the WarioWare experience.
+It suggests that the game will rely on traditional inputs, which might take some of the charm off the WarioWare experience.

-WarioWare: Get It Together! will release on September 10 for Nintendo Switch and on Nintendo Switch eShop.
+WarioWare: Get It Together! will release on September 10, 2021 for Nintendo Switch and on the Nintendo Switch eShop.